How to Make Your Own Low-Carb Crackers

 This low-carb cracker recipe has zero net carbs.
-They’re hearty, satisfying, tasty, and healthy.
+The crackers are hearty, satisfying, tasty, and healthy.
 They’re also pretty darn easy to make!
 The following is a fairly basic recipe.
 You can change the seasonings in order to make your own version of these.
-You might want to use parmesan cheese, Cajun spices, or different herbs than the ones I used.
+You might want to use Parmesan cheese, Cajun spices, or different herbs than the ones I used.
 Next time I make these, I’m adding sesame seeds.

 - 2 cups flax meal